jonathanlewell/modernthaifood/site/content/_index.md

 page="/"
 +++

+## Discover Thai cooking with Oi Cheepchaiissara

+{{< figure src="/img/oi-thai-food-secrets-1.jpg" alt="Modern Thai Food by Oi Cheepchaiissara" >}}

+Hi and welcome to my website!
+My name is Oi, and I would love to help you discover Thai cooking.

 ## Thai cooking classes in Colchester

  If you're serious about learning to cook Thai food, come to a cooking class in the lovely town of Colchester, Essex, UK.